 - The New Testament is full of instructions for how we are to treat “one another.”
 In those texts, the “one another”s in question seem most naturally to be the church.
 The church gathered together (as opposed to the hypothetical church) is the laboratory in which we live and experience what it means to be a part of the kingdom of God, both receiving and distributing God’s grace in all its forms.

 - Paul pictures the church — the local church — as the “body of Christ.”
 In that body, he says that God has arranged the parts just as he wants them and that there are no unnecessary parts.
 (1 Corinthians 12) To functionally absent yourself from the church is to remove a part of the body of Christ.

 - I have never known someone whose spiritual life and walk with the Lord were improved by casual church attendance.

 - Why should we expect future generations of believers to take the church seriously if they see us treating church attendance as an option and not an obligation?

 I know very well that not everything that happens at church is good, or uplifting, or helpful in our walk with the Lord.
 I know that not every sermon is a home run and not every song sounds great.
 I know that the church can even do great harm.
 Still, God has chosen the church to be about his work in our world, and he’s chosen us in all our diversity, disunity, and even brokenness to be imperfect vessels of his grace.

-Darrell Hutchens, an elder at Northwest and a guy I’ve admired and loved for 25 years, used to often pray publicly for those who were “careless” in their attendance.
+Darrell Hutchens, a former elder at my church and a guy I admired and loved for nearly 30 years, used to often pray publicly for those who were “careless” in their attendance.
 I think he was on to something.
 We can be careless in our commitment to being at church.
 We can develop some bad habits.